dipperLyra/Eche-Mkpadi/posts/parameterized-testing-refactor.md

 > “What happens when insufficient funds + international currency?”
 > → It’s one row in a table.

 Parameterized tests didn’t just reduce code, it made the tests clearer.
-I might end up overusing it this coming days.
+I might end up overusing it in the coming days 😹

 That alone was worth the refactor.